 Through books, articles and videos students are exposed to a variety of human rights issues (civil, gay and lesbian, disability, women's, children's, and other rights).
-This module provides information for student to consider and evaluate for the purpose of educating others who play various roles in society and assume different positions on these issues.
-Students respond in short written assignments (or taperecorded answers), essays and projects, and participate in regular consultation with the instructor.
+This module provides information for students to consider and evaluate for the purpose of educating others who play various roles in society and assume different positions on these issues.
+Students respond in short written assignments, essays and projects, and participate in regular consultation with the instructor.